 The former MLB player has created his own wine label, Arias Wine, in honor of his late mother and is involved in various other ventures as well.

-The next monumental achievement for “Big Papi” will most likely be held in Cooperstown, when seven-time Silver Slugger award winner is eventually inducted into the Hall of Fame.
+The next monumental achievement for “Big Papi” will most likely be held in Cooperstown, when seven-time Silver Slugger award winner is inevitably inducted into the Hall of Fame in 2022.